peteroupc/peteroupc.github.io/colorgen.md

 In the pseudocode below:

-- `SpectrumToTristim` computes the _tristimulus values_ of the perceived color stimulus of the light source or reflective object.
+- `SpectrumToTristim` computes the _tristimulus values_ of the perceived color stimulus.
 - `REFL(wavelength)` is an arbitrary function returning&mdash;
    - the **object's reflectance** at `wavelength` (the reflectance is 0 or greater and, with the exception of fluorescent objects, 1 or less), or
    - the number 1 at every wavelength, if a reflective object is not being modeled.